 Join me on this quest to come to a greater understanding of the power and impact of words, stories, and narratives.
 The emphasis of this journey will be the literature and myths of ancient Greece and Rome and the influence they continue to exert in our modern media and culture, but all sorts of narratives will be discussed, whether they are found in ancient texts, in film or on television, in the records of history, or in modern pop-culture.

 Brian graduated summa cum laude from Santa Clara University, with a BA in Classical Studies, an interdisciplinary field that incorporates all aspects of ancient Greek and Roman civilization and culture, from language to literature to history and philosophy.
 His favorite stories from the ancient world are the Iliad and the Odyssey, the Greek tragedies, and the works of the Latin poets, Vergil and Ovid.
-Starting in the fall of 2018, he will be attending the MA program in Classical Language and Literature at Stanford University.
+He is currently pursuing a Master’s degree in Classical Language and Literature at Stanford University.